Doula

 As Dr. Neel Shah—an MD and an assistant professor of obstetrics, gynecology, and reproductive biology at Harvard Medical School—told the New York Times, “It is important to remember that people have goals other than simply emerging from childbirth unscathed.
 Safety during labor is the floor of what people deserve.
 What we should all really be aiming for is the ceiling: care that is not just safe, but also supportive and empowering.”

-The community-oriented care provided by doulas in tandem with other birth medical personnel increases the likelihood that all mothers and newborns can have the healthy birth experiences they deserve.
+The community-oriented care provided by doulas in tandem with other birth medical personnel increases the likelihood that all parents and newborns can have the healthy birth experiences they deserve.

 Read on to learn more about how to become a birth doula.